INX Media: Supreme Court grants bail to P Chidambaram in case filed by CBI

 The Supreme Court on Tuesday granted bail to Congress leader P Chidambaram in the case registered by the Central Bureau of Investigation in the INX Media case, PTI reported.
 However, the Congress leader will be in the Enforcement Directorate’s custody till October 24.

 Chidambaram had moved the top court last week after the Delhi High Court dismissed his application.
-The top court said the findings of the Delhi High Court did not have any bearing on the proceedings in the case, according to Bar and Bench.
+The Supreme Court bench of Justices R Banumathi, AS Bopanna, and Hrishikesh Roy said the findings of the Delhi High Court did not have any bearing on the proceedings in the case, according to Bar and Bench.

 The 74-year-old former minister has been in jail since September 5 in connection with the case.
-He was arrested by CBI on August 21.
+He was arrested by the CBI on August 21.
 The CBI, which had opposed the request for bail, had alleged last week that the Congress leader was a flight risk and could influence witnesses.

 The Central Bureau of Investigation had on Friday filed a chargesheet in a Delhi court against Chidambaram in the INX Media case.
 The chargesheet named 14 accused, including Chidambaram’s son Karti Chidambaram, and former INX Media owners Peter Mukerjea and Indrani Mukerjea.